When you visit and browse the Sites, you may provide us with information, and we will collect certain information automatically.

 If you are a California resident, you have the right to request more information regarding the following, to the extent applicable:

 You also have the right to request that we delete your personal information collected or maintained by us.
 Once we receive your request, we will let you know what, if any, personal information we can delete from our records, and we will direct any service providers with whom we shared your personal information to also delete your personal information from their records.
 There may be circumstances where we cannot delete your personal information or direct service providers to delete your personal information from their records.
 For example, if we need to: (1) retain your personal information to complete a transaction or provide goods or services; (2) detect security incidents; (3) protect against unlawful activities; (4) identify, debug or repair errors; or (5) comply with a legal obligation.
-You may submit a request to delete your personal information by calling us at [insert toll free telephone number], emailing us at [insert email address], or submitting a completed form available here [insert web link for customers to submit requests].
-In connection with submission of your request, we may take steps to verify your identity as outlined below [hyperlink], and you will need to verify your identity before action is taken.
+You may submit a request to delete your personal information by emailing us at [email protected].
+You will need to verify your identity before action is taken.